petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~

 # Working from home?
-Studying online in Corona world?
-Select the workshops that you like.
+Studying online in the Corona world?
+Select the workshops you like.
 Develop your profession. <a href="https://docs.google.com/forms/d/1vLKGROUx03Sm3QGWEwuP1f7Uo1v4qQCmG1FlaxOT88A" target="external">Subscribe here</a>
 ~~~
 #box = section.newCropped()
 ## ![Sponsoring Typographics2020]()